SMSpp-Project/smspp-project/Wiki.md

 | `--without-smspp`  | `-withoutSMSpp`   | skip SMS++ build and installation        |
 | *(n/a)*            | `-updatevcpkg`    | refresh `builtin-baseline` in vcpkg.json |

+CPLEX is not redistributable, so the scripts do not download it.
+To install it, point the script to your own installer via `--cplex-installer=<path>` on Unix or `-cplexInstaller <path>` on Windows.
+If no installer is provided, CPLEX is skipped and the build proceeds with the other solvers.

 > On Windows, HiGHS, StOpt and COIN-OR are pulled in unconditionally by
 > vcpkg from the `vcpkg.json` manifest at configure time, so they don't
 > need (and don't have) a "skip" toggle.
 CPLEX, Gurobi, SCIP and Torch